laibaali500/breakout-game/README.md

 ## How to get started
 1. Check if you have all of the system requirements.
-2. Open 'constants.py' and adjust if necessary.
+2. Open 'settings.py' and adjust if necessary.
 3. Open 'main.py' and run the code.

 ---

 ## How to play
-Use the arrow keys to move the paddle left and right, so you can redirect the ball to hit the tiles and break them.
+- Use the arrow keys to move the paddle left and right, so you can redirect the ball to break the tiles.
-The aim of the game is to break all of the tiles and get a maximum of 80 points.
+- The aim of the game is to break all of the tiles and get a maximum of 80 points.
-However, you will lose a life if you let the ball fall past the bottom of the screen!
+- You will lose a life if the ball falls past the bottom of the screen.
-You only have 5 lives before you lose the game.
+- You only have 5 lives before you lose the game.
-After the game ends, press space to play again.
+- After the game ends, press space to play again.

 ---